15 Short Inspirational Stories with a Moral [Motivational stories]

 motivationalstory5-9278011

-5. The Elephant and the Rope (Best Inspirational Short Stories about Life)
+5. The Elephant and the Rope

 One day a man walked past a camp of elephants.

 Looking closer, he was surprised to see that these mighty animals weren’t held in cages or kept in chains.
+The only thing stopping them from escaping was a thin rope tied from one of their legs to a simple pole in the ground.

 “As baby elephants, we use the same system.
 But, at that age, the rope is strong enough to stop them from escaping.
-They grow up like this, believing they can never break the rope, so even as adults they stay put.”
+They grow up like this, believing they can never break the rope, so even as adults, they stay put.”

 Moral of the story:

-Our personal beliefs are powerful beyond measure and often dictate our outcomes.
+Our personal beliefs are powerful and often dictate our outcomes.
 They can work for or against us.
+Identify your limiting beliefs so you can push against them.

-These confidence affirmations should help!
+These confidence affirmations may help.

 inspirationalshortstories6-3117669